About

 • More than 25 percent of hospitals use internet-enabled monitoring devices for chronic disease management of congestive heart failure, diabetes and heart disease.

 Riverside is a leader in the area of telelemedicine in the Coastal Virginia Region.
 This is best exemplified by our Telestroke Program.
-Our neurointerventionalists with our neurovascular specialists can virtually link to outlying hospitals in the Riverside Health System, primarily rural communities, to evaluate suspected stroke patients.
+Our neurointerventionalists with our neurovascular specialists can virtually link to outlying hospitals in the Riverside Health, primarily rural communities, to evaluate suspected stroke patients.
 There are two components to telestroke: telemedicine and teleradiology.
 Essentially, teleneurology has the potential to place a neurologist, an interventionalist and a neurosurgeon at every rural hospital, not only in Virginia, but all over the world.

 Not only is Riverside a leader in telemedicine, Riverside is a pioneer in implementing electronic medical records in physician practices in 1996, at a time when less than 1 percent of all physician practices had automated the clinical side of their practices.